 Part or all of the procedure is usually performed using laparoscopic ('key-hole') technique.
-Sometimes the surgeon will use robotic-assisted surgery if this is available.
-Small scars are left where the keyhole surgery is performed, and the kidney is usually removed through an incision in the abdomen.
+Small scars are left where the keyhole surgery is performed and the kidney is usually removed through an incision in the abdomen.
 You may require a second incision in the lower part of the abdomen to detach the ureter from the bladder; sometimes, this detachment can be performed using a telescope passed into the water pipe (urethra).